OSVVM/AXI4/README.md

       * Transaction extensions for AxiStream interface
       * Used in conjunction with StreamTransactionpkg
    * AxiStreamTransmitter.vhd
-      * AXI4 Transmitter verificaton component
+      * AXI4 Transmitter verification component
    * AxiStreamReceiver.vhd
-      * AXI4 Receiver verificaton component
+      * AXI4 Receiver verification component
    * AxiStreamComponentPkg.vhd
-      * Packages with component declarations for verificatoin components
+      * Packages with component declarations for verification components
    * AxiStreamContext.vhd
-      * References all packages required to use the AxiStream verificaton components
+      * References all packages required to use the AxiStream verification components

 For current compile order see AXI4/AxiStream/AxiStream.pro.